Rubus spectabilis: Ecology

 In the wild, the fruit are typically eaten by birds, bears, and small mammals, among others, while the leaves, twigs, and stems are grazed on by herbivores such as deer, moose, mountain goats, elk, and rabbits.
 Populations of dense thicket growth can provide escape habitats for small animals, as well as nesting sites for birds.

 In the spring, salmonberry flowering coincides with the migration of certain species of hummingbirds, which is crucial for its pollination.
 Birds and mammals also help with dispersion of seeds through their feces, while rodents and other burrowing animals may further help with dispersion.
 Some notable mammals crucial for the dispersion of seeds are the grizzly and American black bears, which can deposit 50,000 to 100,000 seeds in one pile of feces.

 Salmonberry have several traits that make it highly resistant to fire.
 Rhizomes and root crowns below the soil surface usually survive, even if top stems are burned.
 Depending on burial depth, seeds also often remain unharmed.
 Additionally, the plant tend to quickly sprout after fires, allowing for rapid growth and regeneration.

 Salmonberries are susceptible to many diseases, including mildew, fruit rot, rust, root rot, and viral and bacterial diseases.
 Their fruits, foliage, canes, roots, and crowns may also be damaged by pests such as beetles, aphids, mites, moths, among others.

 Uses

-Salmonberries are edible.
-The fruit has been referred to as "insipid", but depending on ripeness and site, they are good eaten raw – whether red or golden – and when processed into jam, candy, jelly and wine.
+Salmonberries are edible plants.
+The fruit has been referred to as "diverse, from bright, fruity and citrusy to deep and earthy with spicy notes" and depending on ripeness and site, they are good eaten raw – whether red or golden – and when processed into jam, candy, jelly and wine.
 Native American people ate the young shoots or used it as a medicinal plant.
 The shoots were harvested during April to early June before they turned woody or tough, and were peeled, then steamed, boiled, or pit-cooked, and eaten (or less commonly, eaten raw).
 Traditionally, the berries and sprouts were also eaten with salmon or mixed with oolichan grease or salmon roe.
 They were not dried because of their high moisture content.
 It is still used as a food source and medicinal plant in regions of Alaska today.

 Other uses by Native Americans include: